Ryanair goes to court over conduct of social welfare appeal

 Ryanair has gone to the High Court over the conduct of a social welfare appeal concerning the employment status of a pilot for purposes of insurability.

-Ryanir, represented by Martin Hayden SC, with Eoin O’Shea , claims Mr Clements is a director and shareholder of Redsberry Management Services which contracted with another company to provide the services of Mr Clements to Ryanair over a four year period to 2014.
+Ryanair, represented by Martin Hayden SC, with Eoin O’Shea, claims Mr Clements is a director and shareholder of Redsberry Management Services which contracted with another company to provide the services of Mr Clements to Ryanair over a four-year period to 2014.

 Benefits